Writing a simple email. It’s not so simple for everyone. In fact, for many adults with ADHD, it’s exhaustingly stressful. And time-consuming.

 Appeal to our human nature of “What’s in this for me?” when possible.

-Make any requests without apologizing, but be short and sweet.
+Make necessary requests without apologizing.
+But be short and sweet.
 Offer something in return when possible.

 Give a specific action and your specific ideal deadline.
 No stories and excessive background information.